Skip to main content

 • A purpose-built Clinical and Communications Centre, where you can practise methods on mannequins and models, and develop your communication skills with the help of specially trained actors.

 We have recently opened a new satellite campus in the heart of Ilford.
 The space will be used for education purposes, enabling medical students to learn both in the classroom and mock ward environment.
-Watch this video which showcases the facilities at Lynton House.
+Watch our video below to see for yourself.

 Entry requirements